Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 There are both easy and challenging walk/hike trails at Montserrat.

-Whichever trail you choose you must stick to a few basic rules of hiking –
+Whichever path you choose, you must stick to a few basic rules of hiking –

 1. Wear sturdy footwear